Russia moves some troops away from Ukraine; NATO says big force remains

 The U.S. Ambassador to the OSCE Daniel Baer said the United States would welcome the withdrawal of troops but said current movements were not enough to confirm movement towards a complete removal of the forces.

-He also criticised Russia's plans to hold air force "exercises" near the border with Ukraine on the same day as the presidential election.
+He also criticized Russia's plans to hold air force "exercises" near the border with Ukraine on the same day as the presidential election.

 "These are not the actions of a helpful de-escalating government," said Baer speaking in a teleconference with journalists around Europe from Vienna.

-Russia's Defence Ministry plans to hold what it calls a competition of air force pilots that will include more than 50 jet fighters hitting ground targets and a display of manoeuvres to evade anti-aircraft rockets.
+Russia's Defense Ministry plans to hold what it calls a competition of air force pilots that will include more than 50 jet fighters hitting ground targets and a display of maneuvers to evade anti-aircraft rockets.

 The competition is planned to be held in the Voronezh and Lipetsk provinces, less than 200 km (124 miles) from the Ukrainian border.